 Just to make my self clear I’ll give an example.
 Let’s say I’m sitting in the train, watching out of the window and have no particular thoughts at the moment.
 All of a sudden I get a certain feeling coming up.
-It’s not about feeling happy, or sad, it is more complex, it’s a feeling I know well, but didn’t felt for a long time.
+It’s not about feeling happy, or sad, it is more complex, it’s a feeling I know well, but didn’t feel for a long time.
 After a short while I realise that it’s the feeling I associate with being in a gymnastics camp (I did gymnastics from kindergarden up to around 20).
 It’s not the remembering of a specific situation or a specific place but a general sense of what feelings the times in those camps involved.
 It might be some fear because I was away from my parents, mixed with some exitement because I got to know new people, new places and new skills.
 There are images coming up in my mind, but they are not the focus, they just enhance the feeling of the places and the time I spent there.
 Sitting in the train it feels as if I can prolong that sense but I get out of it because I get distracted or I’m trying to focus too much.
 I had that experience multiple times and it always seemed to happen in random moments when I was alone and not doing some specific task.
 The situations I felt again often took place far in the past and it seems like they were almost always about something new, unknown at the time, like the first days in school, the first girlfriend or similar.

 The main difference to the classical déjà vu is that the focus of what’s happening is not the familiarity of the situation, but familiarity of the feeling.
 There are other differences:

 - I know the feeling and I often know where I felt it in the past.